LukaDjordjevic/luloViewer/README.md

 ```

 Only imageUrls prop is required.
+LuloViewer will inherit dimensions from it's parent `<div>`.

 ## Options